ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 end;
 ```

-Note: Ordinary scalar functions may not use the database in any way.
+>NOTE: Ordinary scalar functions may not use the database in any way.
 When they are invoked they will not
-be provided with the database pointer and so they will be unable to do any database operations.
+>be provided with the database pointer and so they will be unable to do any database operations.
 To do
-database operations, use regular procedures.
+>database operations, use regular procedures.
 You can create a function-like-procedure using the `out` convention
-discussed previously.
+>discussed previously.

 #### SQL Scalar Functions